sergiodxa/remix-auth/docs/create-a-strategy.md

   (email: string, password: string): Promise<User>;
 }

-// You need to tell Strategy how a user object looks like, however you most
+// You need to tell Strategy how a user object looks like, however you'll most
-// likely want to use the same object on all your strategies, if you make your
+// likely want to use the same object for all your strategies, if you make your
 // FormStrategy receive a `User` generic it will inherit it from the
 // Authenticator instance when you use it. class FormStrategy<User> implements Strategy<User> {